 Dog Heatstroke isn’t always on pet owners’ radars, but failing to recognize the signs can be extremely dangerous — even deadly — to your beloved furry friend.
 Dogs are the most at-risk because they spend more time outdoors and traveling with us in vehicles than other pets.
 As dog lovers, we want our companions to do everything with us — especially when summer time comes.

 Know the signs of Dog Heatstroke

-That’s why it’s crucial to know the signs of heatstroke and keep an eye out for them when you’re outdoors in warm weather or travelling with your pet.
+That’s why it’s crucial to know the signs of heatstroke and keep an eye out for them when you’re outdoors in warm weather or traveling with your pet.
 Excessive heat that raises your dog’s body temperature over 103 degrees Fahrenheit can cause severe, potentially fatal, damage to your dog’s brain, heart, and liver.

 These are 5 signs you must never ignore that indicate your pup is in heat-related distress

 Dogs pant to regulate their body temperature and stay cool.
 Some amount of panting is normal and healthy.
 However, when panting isn’t enough, their body temperature can quickly rise to dangerous levels.

 The minute you notice excessive panting, get your dog out of the heat, to a cool or shady area, with access to plenty of fresh water.